 If that's not enough to entice you to visit, there's also a small but lovingly curated wine list focusing on local winemakers and live music four nights a week.
 It's normally kept pretty chilled - think alt country / bluegrass - but don't be surprised if you walk in and find a balalaika ensemble giving it some love.

-Before 2013 is out, The Wheaty should have its own brewery too, where Jade will be able to test out her own beery theories all year round.
-Just a kilometre or so from Adelaide's CBD, it's a must for any beer aficionado passing through - and a addiction for those that live there.
+Just a kilometre or so from Adelaide's CBD, The Wheaty is an absolute must for any beer aficionado passing through - and an addiction for those that live there.